GSA-TTS/identity-site/content/_help/manage-your-account/personal-key._en.md

 - You’ll need to verify your identity again if you reset your password without your personal key.
 - Personal keys can only be used one time.
 If you’ve used a personal key to reset your password before, you have a new personal key.
-- You can find your current personal key on your account page.
+- You can get a new personal key on your account page.

 You get your personal key when you verify your identity.
 Save and keep your personal key in a safe place.
 You can copy, download, or print it.